All Episodes

 It will be.

-And the people uh can't take anything for granted.
+And people can't take anything for granted.

 I know they do, though.

-Sun City Center, um, this is all I-4 corridor.
+This is all I-4 corridor.

-Everybody, and these are folks that love to vote on election day, get out and vote because the other side, they're voting.
+Everybody, and these are folks that love to vote on Election Day.

 All right, Pam Bondi.

-When we come back, we'll take a lot of calls, closing arguments.
+But Secretary of State Florida, Pam Bondi, when we come back, we'll take a lot of calls, closing arguments.

-We the people, you the people still have the power.
+We, the people, you, the people, still have the power.

 Every state is open.

-The polls are open, shock the world.
+The polls are open.

 We get the government we deserve, whatever it happens to be.

-And as we roll along, Sean Hannity Show, 800-941-SEAN.
+All right, as we roll along, Sean Hannity Show 800-941, Sean toll-free telephone number.

-A part of uh the program.
+You want to be a part of the program.

 In 21 midterm elections held since 1934, only twice has the president's party gained seats in the House and the Senate.